hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 func < <T...>(lhs: (T...), rhs: (T...)) -> Bool where T: Comparable
 ```

 **Note:** When this proposal talks about "generic functions", everything also applies to initializers and subscripts nested inside types.
 With closure expressions, the situation is slightly more limited.
-Closure expressions support value pack parameters, however since closure expressions do not have polymorphic types in Swift, they're limited to referencing type pack parameters from outer scopes and cannot declare type pack parameters of their own.
-Also, and the value pack parameters of closures cannot have argument labels, because as usual only named declarations have argument labels in Swift.
+Closure expressions support value parameter packs, however since closure expressions do not have polymorphic types in Swift, they're limited to referencing type parameter packs from outer scopes and cannot declare type parameter packs of their own.
+Also, the value parameter packs of closures cannot have argument labels, because as usual only named declarations have argument labels in Swift.

 ## Proposed solution